-Phoksundo and Rara Lake trek offers an opportunity to make our way through the deepest lake to the largest lake in Nepal.
+Phoksundo and Rara Lake trek offer an opportunity to make our way through the deepest lake to the largest lake in Nepal.
 Located at Mugu, Karnali zone of Nepal.
 The highlights of this trek are Shey-Phoksundo Lake, trekking through the Dolpo region, scenic high passes, Jumla village exploration.
-And of course visiting Rara lake with insights into the rural lifestyle of the Karnali region.
+And of course, visiting Rara lake with insights into the rural lifestyle of the Karnali region.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.

 As you land at Tribhuwan International Airport our representative will be at your service to provide you with a Nepali warm welcome and hospitality at the airport.
 You will then be transferred by private transport to the hotel of your stay.
 You will get a Tourist standard Hotel in Thamel, the popular tourist hub in the central location of the tourist area of Kathmandu (1335meters).
 Stay overnight at Hotel in Kathmandu.